 - Salaried employees are found to be more sincere in Tax matters.

 Keeping eye on these facts government has stepped up to introduce new Direct Tax Code.
-Current Income Tax is cumbersome statute and is 50 years old with too many temporary amendments and that’s why Prime Minister Modi ordered Finance Ministry to set up a Special Task force to draft a new Direct Tax code.
+Current Income Tax is a cumbersome statute and is 50 years old with too many temporary amendments and that’s why Prime Minister Modi ordered Finance Ministry to set up a Special Task force to draft a new Direct Tax code.

 The new tax law will be drafted keeping in mind the infrastructural developments in other countries.

-4 Years ago UPA Government tried to introduce Direct Tax Code, 2013 but it was lapsed with the dissolution of the Lok Sabha.
+4 Years ago UPA Government tried to introduce Direct Tax Code, 2013 but it has lapsed with the dissolution of the Lok Sabha.
 The new bill is expected to be introduced only after the end of 2018.